haydenfseager/text-message-invites/README.md

 For this **implementation**, I used **Python** in **Google Colab**.
 Python was chosen for its ease of interfacing with various high-level applications, and Google Colab was chosen because you don't have to download, install, or run anything to use it.
 Additionally, I used **Excel** to create the **CSV file** for the phone numbers on the fly.
 Lastly, I needed a way to text phone numbers.
 I'm sure there's a way to do this with my personal phone number but I was trying my best not to interface with my phone.
 A quick google will show you that there are a [few text messaging APIs](https://rapidapi.com/blog/sms-apis-send-texts/).
 I can't remember the reason I chose Twilio, but every API should be similar.
 From there, it was pretty much straight foward: Research the Twilio-specific libraries to connecct everything together.

-Some of the challenges you faced and features you hope to implement in the future.

 ## 💻 How to Install and Run the Project
 First, you need to make a **Twilio account**.
 You *can* make a free account; however, to send any message to a phone number using the free acount, you must pre-register that phone number into the Twilio system.
 You can see how this defeats the purpose if the number of phone numbers becomes very large.
 I simply just paid the $20 to bypass this.